 “Children are baptised in response to God’s all-embracing love.
 Parents and godparents who have responded to that love come now to bring their child for baptism.
 Before this congregation they must express their own trust and commitment to the promises of God, and their intention to bring up their child in the faith and practice of the Church.”

-If you would like to get baptised or have your child baptised, please contact our office.
-We will ask you in the first instance to answer a few questions about your background and reasons for seeking baptism, and then to attend one of our services to get a sense of what our church is like.
+If you would like to get baptised or have your child baptised, please fill in the form below.
+A staff member will then contact you and ask you to answer a few initial questions about your background and reasons for seeking baptism, and then to attend one of our services to get a sense of what our church is like.
 Then we will set up an interview with one of our ministers to discuss and plan your baptism service.